nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `add person n/Alex Yeoh p/98765432 e/sydney@example.com a/311, Clementi Ave 2, #02-25 t/Celebrity`
       1. **Expected**
          1. A contact with the name 'Alex Yeoh' with the tag 'Celebrity' and phone number '98765432' is added to the persons list.
-         2. If you are on the Events tab, TalentHub will switch to the Persons tab and display the added contact.
+         2. If you are on the Events tab, TalentHub will switch to the Persons tab.

    2. Test case: Add same person above
       1. **Expected**: This person already exists in TalentHub.